-Introduction 4 Notification Alerts 6 Notify the WHS manager by email when an OHS injury occurs 7 Notify falls coordinator of a new resident fall 10 Notify a user's nominated line manager when they enter a new incident (uses Manager/Staff Relationships) 12 Notify a Department Manager of a new incident lodged in their department (uses Org Structur list) Notify a unit manager that a new incident has been lodged for their unit (uses Org Structure Register) 14 Notify a user when they are listed as a the accountable executive for a new risk 18 Create an exception which doesn't sent workplace harassment incidents on to a user's line manager; instead sends them to a certain HR user 21 Notify a user who created a journal task that it has been marked as complete 24 Notify the CEO of all the serious patient incidents that happened in the previous 7 days via a digest alert 26 Acknowledgement Alerts 34 When a user submits an incident, send them an acknowledgement email to confirm receipt of record, and inform them what they can do next When an incident is marked as closed, send an acknowledgement email to the original report thanking them for submitting the incident and confirming what has been done about it Reminder Alerts 39 Remind the responsible line manager that the investigations for an incident have not yet commenced, and the incident has now been in the system for more than 7 days.
-Add an escalation alert if nothing is still done 21 days later.
-39 Remind a user that a journal task assigned to them is now overdue, and has not been actioned ∍d 44 Remind a user that an action assigned to them for a risk is overdue 46 Remind the key users that the anticipated completion date for a quality activity is 14 days award the status of the activity is currently not set to 'completed' - Restriction Alerts 49
+Introduction 4 Notification Alerts 6 Notify the WHS manager by email when an OHS injury occurs 7 Notify falls coordinator of a new resident fall 10 Notify a user's nominated line manager when they enter a new incident (us Notify a Department Manager of a new incident lodged in their department list) ' Notify a unit manager that a new incident has been lodged for their unit (us Register) Notify a user when they are listed as a the accountable executive for a new / risk18 Create an exception which doesn't sent workplace harassment incidents or manager; instead sends them to a certain HR user Notify a user who created a journal task that it has been marked as comple ete24 Notify the CEO of all the serious patient incidents that happened in the predigest alert · Acknowledgement Alerts 34 When a user submits an incident, send them an acknowledgement email to record, and inform them what they can do next • When an incident is marked as closed, send an acknowledgement email to thanking them for submitting the incident and confirming what has been do Reminder Alerts 39 Remind the responsible line manager that the investigations for an incident commenced, and the incident has now been in the system for more than 7 escalation alert if nothing is still done 21 days later. days.
+Add an Remind a user that a journal task assigned to them is now overdue, and ha as not been actioned 44 Remind a user that an action assigned to them for a risk is overdue 46 Remind the key users that the anticipated completion date for a quality action and the status of the activity is currently not set to 'completed' Restriction Alerts 49